-Children in Key Stage Two also have opportunity to explore morphology and etymology making links between words, not only to learn spelling patterns, but also to develop their understanding and breadth of new vocabulary.
+Pupils in Key Stage Two have two spelling lessons a week.
+They continue to learn more complex spelling rules and conventions following the Purple Mash progressive spelling scheme.
+Each year group follows a Spelling long term plan (see documents below).
+As well as learning rules and patterns, children have opportunities to explore morphology and etymology making links between words, not only to learn spelling patterns, but also to develop their understanding and breadth of new vocabulary.
 For example, when pupils learn the prefix 'sub', they also learn the meaning under or beneath and can then expand their vocabulary to understanding and spelling words such as submarine, submerge and subordinate.

 Although children move away from synthetic phonics teaching in Key Stage Two, phonics very much still underpins our spelling curriculum.
 Teachers continue to encourage pupils to identify phonemes in words in order to help them spell.
 Phase 1 phonics continues through to Year 6 looking at alliteration and rhyme.

 What does a Spelling lesson look like at St Luke’s?

 Following Essential Letters and Sounds Phonics scheme ensures that phonics lessons follow a clear and consistent structure across EYFS and Key Stage One.
 This provides opportunity to review prior learning, learn new sounds, practise and apply reading and writing new phonemes and graphemes and then review new knowledge at the end.
 This structure enables pupils to learn more and remember more.
 Children also are encouraged to follow a spelling sequence when attempting to encode: